Erunn/Linux/README.md

   HOOKS=(microcode systemd autodetect modconf kms keyboard sd-vconsole block filesystems)
   ```

-  Run the following command to "bake" your new settings into the bootable image:
+  Run the following command to "bake" "bake" these hooks into the .efi binary that the BIOS actually executes.

   ```
   sudo mkinitcpio -P